cisstech/nestkit/libs/expand/README.md

 ## Documentation

-For detailed documentation, examples, and advanced usage, please refer to the official documentation (COMMING SOON)
+For detailed documentation, examples, and advanced usage, please refer to the official documentation at <https://cisstech.github.io/nestkit/docs/nestjs-expand/getting-started>

 ## License